Code with Salesforce Languages

 If you’ve ever developed in Java, you can probably figure out most of what’s going on in this class.
 Again, we’re not going to go over every detail of this implementation.
 Aside from the Java-like syntax, there are a couple other things to note.

-Of course, extending Process Builder is only one of many ways you can use Apex to enhance your org’s functionality.
-For more, take a look at the resources.
+Of course, extending Flow is only one of many ways you can use Apex to enhance your org’s functionality.
+For more, take a look at the Resource section below.